I was a little boy. I was in a bad mood. My mother sent me to my room before supper.

 I am proud of this.

 And books.
 I have a garage full of books.
 Hundreds of books.
 No, thousands.
 Some I have read.
-Some I haven’t.
+Most I haven’t.

 I love the smell of old pages, and the feel of paper.

 I didn’t attend high school.
 The week after my father’s suicide, I dropped out of the seventh grade.
 And even though I’m not proud of that, it’s who I am.

 To make up for this, I frequented bookstores and libraries.
 I read too much.
 Novels.
 Biographies.
 Comedies.
 Romances.
 Adventures.
 Classics.
 I have read every word Lewis Grizzard ever wrote at least fifty-three times.